-3 Natural Exfoliants for the Face, Body, and Hands
+3 Homemade Exfoliants for the Face, Body, and Hands

 Looking for a natural exfoliant for your face, hands, or body?
 Try these and remember that the skin in different parts of your body is different, so make sure to treat it differently, too!

-In addition, you can choose certain ingredients over others depending on your skin type: whether you have oily, dry, or combination skin.
+In addition to this, you can choose certain ingredients over others depending on your skin type; whether you have oily, dry, or combination skin.

 For the body, you can add ingredients to fight cellulite, stretch marks, poor circulation, and more.

 Exfoliation is an essential step when it comes to having young and glowing skin, as it eliminates dead skin cells that give your complexion a gray and dull appearance.

 It also boosts circulation and prevents wrinkles.

 1. Fruits for the faceThe skin of your face is much more sensitive than the rest of your body, and suffers more from the direct influence of external agents: sunlight, wind, pollution, etc.